QEDan/QEDan.github.io/running_webservices.md

 With a few configuration steps that are well described in the project's README file, you can quickly set up a working TTRSS server using HTTPS.
 This is a good project to use as a starting point or reference to see how they set it all up, even if you don't intend to use TTRSS.

 If there is a specific package for setting up everything you need, such as the example above, you can have a working web service in just a few minutes.
-Unfortunately, the reality is that to accomplish anything reasonably customized for your own needs, you'll have to spend some time learning Docker, Docker Compose, LetsEncrypt, web servers, as well as each application running in your docker-compose set up.
+Unfortunately, the reality is that to do anything reasonably customized for your own needs, you'll have to spend some time learning Docker, Docker Compose, LetsEncrypt, web servers, as well as each application running in your docker-compose set up.
 Even if you get things set up correctly at first, no software runs reliably forever.
 Eventually, you will encounter problems that you'll need to debug.
 Forums will be helpful, but the more you understand how everything works and fits together the less frustrated you will be.

 Finally, do not forget to log in to your services through their web interfaces (see below) and change any default admin passwords!
 If you forget this step, anyone who finds your service can log in as an administrator.